ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-filter-list/index.md

 </snippet>

 [[note]]
-| The `caseSensitivity` option also affects [Mini-Filter](/filter-set-mini-filter/#enabling-case-sensitive-searches) searches and [API](/filter-set-api/#enabling-case-sensitivity) behaviours.
+| The `caseSensitive` option also affects [Mini-Filter](/filter-set-mini-filter/#enabling-case-sensitive-searches) searches and [API](/filter-set-api/#enabling-case-sensitivity) behaviours.

-The following example demonstrates the difference in behaviour between `caseSensitivity: false` (the default) and `caseSensitivity: true`:
+The following example demonstrates the difference in behaviour between `caseSensitive: false` (the default) and `caseSensitive: true`:
 - The case insensitive column's Filter List has seven distinct values with unique colours.
   - Typing `black` into the Mini Filter will match `Black`.
 - The case sensitive column's Filter List has 21 distinct values, although there are only seven distinct colours ignoring case.
   - Typing `black` into the Mini Filter will match only `black`, but not `Black` or `BLACK`.

-<grid-example title='Enabling SetFilter Case-Sensitivity' name='case-sensitivity-set-filter-list' type='generated' options='{ "enterprise": true, "exampleHeight": 720, "modules": ["clientside", "setfilter", "menu", "columnpanel", "filterpanel"] }'></grid-example>
+<grid-example title='Enabling SetFilter Case-Sensitivity' name='case-sensitive-set-filter-list' type='generated' options='{ "enterprise": true, "exampleHeight": 720, "modules": ["clientside", "setfilter", "menu", "columnpanel", "filterpanel"] }'></grid-example>

 If case differences need to be normalised to remove redundant values from the data-source for filtering, a [Value Formatter](#value-formatter) should be used.